zellij-org/zellij-org.github.io/content/tutorials/developing-a-rust-plugin.md

 Be sure to change the plugin name in the linked file from `carousel` to your plugin name!

 If you create a plugin and would like to share it with the community, you can also make a PR to [awesome-zellij](https://github.com/zellij-org/awesome-zellij).

+## Documentation, API-references and getting help
+For further reading, you can check out the full plugin development documentation: https://zellij.dev/documentation/plugins

+For the Rust API reference, check out: https://docs.rs/zellij-tile/latest/zellij_tile/index.html

+The latter includes a list of [commands](https://docs.rs/zellij-tile/latest/zellij_tile/shim/index.html) that plugins can issue to Zellij.
+As well as a list of [`Event`s](https://docs.rs/zellij-tile/latest/zellij_tile/prelude/enum.Event.html) plugins can subscribe to.

+If you would like help, please join our [Discord](https://discord.gg/CrUAFH3) - many plugin developers hang out there.

 ## Do you like Zellij ❤️ ?
 Me too!
 So much so that I spend 100% of my time developing and maintaining it and have no other income.